 Dolomite formation: Replacement of calcium carbonate particles in lime sediment or lime rock gives strong evidence of vast amounts of time required.
 Rate is as slow as 200 million years/mm.

 The Bible establishes a minimum date for the creation of human beings on the sixth "day" of ~50,000 years ago.
 However, because the Bible clearly indicates the length of the previous five creation "days," are longer than ordinary solar days, we must look to God's creation to establish an accurate date for the length of the days and the age of the earth.
 The age of the earth is most accurately established by examining the age of its rocks, along with the age of rocks from the moon and meteorites, which were formed around the same time.
 All these measurements indicate that the earth is just over 4.5 billion years old.
 Measurement of the ages of some of earth's features establish a minimum age for those features that is in the hundred of thousands to millions of years.
 Since most of the measurement merely involve the counting of annual layers, they are unlikely to be grossly inaccurate.
 Therefore, the young earth paradigm that the earth is merely 6,000 years old is falsified by both the Bible and science.
-The vast ages of the earth does not diminish the power and glory of God, but establishes that God thought that preparing the earth for human habitation was billions of years of preparation.
-Since God is not subject to the temporal dimension of this universe,48 it all happened instantly for Him.
+The vast ages of the earth does not diminish the power and glory of God, but establishes that God thought that preparing the earth for human habitation was worth the billions of years of preparation.
+Since God is not subject to the temporal dimension of this universe,48 it all happened "instantly" for Him.